 Elections Code section 22130(b) requires school boards to adopt trustee area boundaries that comply with the U.S. Constitution, the California Constitution, and the federal Voting Rights Act.
 The Board is required to determine whether it is possible to create a trustee area in which a minority group is sufficiently large and geographically compact to constitute a majority in a single trustee area.
 The Board must publish on its redistricting website the results of its analysis within seven days of completing the analysis or prior to adopting trustee area boundaries, whichever occurs first.
-If the Board must publish on its redistricting web page a summary of the analysis and findings within seven days of completing the analysis or prior to adopting trustee area boundaries, whichever occurs first.
+If the Board conducts an analysis to determine if racially polarized voting has occurred in the District, the Board must publish on its redistricting web page a summary of the analysis and findings within seven days of completing the analysis or prior to adopting trustee area boundaries, whichever occurs first.